Visit 24-7HomeWarranty.com Today!

 Search: I Can Fix Up My Home

-How to Make a Knockdown Texture Tool:
+Make a Knockdown Texture Tool

 Drywall texture patterns add character to both ceilings and walls.
 Additionally, they conceal a multitude of irregularities in the framing, sub-par drywall taping and floating (or drywall finishing), and patched drywall seams.